kattecon/gh-app-access-token-gen/README.md

 ## Inputs

-* **app_id**: Required.
+-   **app_id**: Required.
 Number.
 Github App Id - found in the app settings.
+-   **private_key**: Required.
+String.
+The private key of the GitHub App in PEM format.
-* **installation_id**: Optional.
+-   **installation_id**: Optional.
 Number.
-The ID of the app installation - found in url of an installation.
-If not provided, the default is the ID of the repository's installation.
+The ID of the app installation - found in url of the installation.
+If not provided, the default is the ID of an installation found using the repository input for the action.
-* **private_key**: Required.
+-   **repository**: Required (but has a default).
 String.
-The private key of the GitHub App in PEM format.
+Repository name in the format owner/repo.
+Default value is the name of the current repository.
+The value is only used if **installation_id** is not provided.
+The repository is used to get the installation id for the app.
+It's expected the app is installed in the provided repository.

 ## Outputs

-* **token**: The generated GitHub Access Token.
+-   **token**: The generated GitHub Access Token.